o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/ar-integration.md

 ## AR Integration Diagram

 Below is a simplified diagram of the TIAF AR scripts and how they integrate into AR.
-As can be seen, form the perspective of Jenkins, the TIAF driver script is invoked and a return code returned (`0` for success, otherwise failures).
+As you can see, Jenkins invokes the TIAF driver script and returns a return code (`0` for success, otherwise failures).
 Output regarding test failures, failures to launch test targets, and any other failures is outputted to the console.
-For more information about the return codes returned by the runtimes, see the section [Runtime return codes ](../../architectural-overview/runtime-frontend/#runtime-return-codes).
+For more information about the return codes returned by the runtimes, see the section [Runtime return codes](/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend#runtime-return-codes).

 ```mermaid
 flowchart TD